siruguri/postall/README.md

   * Change the config information in `config\deploy.rb` - the app name and its location
   * Change the domain name in `config\deploy\production.rb`
   * Set up a shared folder in your deployment where you store your `config\database.yml` file
+# You might want to delete some models (`Task`, `Location`), their corresponding tests and migrations, and the corresponding routes.
+Also, you might want to get rid of the Google Maps API assets in `app\assets\javascripts\gmaps`.
+Remember to remove them from your repository, not just the filesystem.

 ## Security